connectbo/Publication-Management-System-RENCI/README.md

 ### Set up environment variable file
 Create an environment variable file called .env.
 You can refer to the sample .env file in the root directory.

+Remember to specify the API_PORT that your backend service

 ### Start Service
 After installing you can easily get project setup and running by using Docker-Compose.
 By this, you will only need one line command to get two services(frontend, backend) running.